-7.2 Tunneling Nanoelectromechanical Switches - "Squitches"
+5.2 Tunneling Nanoelectromechanical Switches - "Squitches"

 Conventionally, electromechanical switches operate by electrostatically actuating a movable electrode to come into direct contact with an opposing stationary electrode.
 As the surfaces come into contact, they experience a large amount of surface adhesive forces leading to stiction.
 Stiction can be minimized if direct contact between the electrodes is eliminated while at the same time a mechanism for force control is introduced.
-To achieve this, we propose a design which operates based electromechanical on
+To achieve this, we propose a design which operates based electromechanical modulation

-Figure 7.1 - Switching mechanism of a squitch: Molecular layers are used as nanoscale springs to provide nanoscale force control while avoiding direct contact between the two electrodes.
-An applied electrostatic force ( $F{ES}$ ) compresses the molecules connecting two approaching electrodes.
-The elastic force ( $F{elastic}$ ) stored in compressed molecules overcomes the van der Waals forces ( $F{vdW}$ ) to make the process controlled and reversible.

-modulation of tunneling current.
-Unlike conventional switches, these devices, which we refer to as squeezable switches or squitches, consist of a switching gap made out of a compressible insulating molecular layer sandwiched between two conductive surfaces as see in Figure 1.
+Figure 7.2 - Switching mechanism of a squitch: Molecular layers are used as nanoscale springs to provide nanoscale force control while avoiding direct contact between the two electrodes.
+An a applied electrostatic force (F{ES}) compresses the molecules connecting two approaching electrodes.
+The elastic force ($F{elastic}$) e a stored in compressed molecules overcomes the van der Waals on forces (F{vdW}) to make the process controlled and reversible. of Reprinted with permission from [1]. tunneling current.
+Unlike conventional switches, these devices, which we refer to as squeezable switches or squitches, consist of a switching gap made out of a compressible insulating molecular layer sandwiched between two conductive surfaces as see in Figure 7.1.
 This metal-molecule-metal junction with metal-metal separation of < 3 nm can allow conduction of electrons through the process of quantum tunneling despite no direct contact with the two conductive surfaces.
 Before discussing the switching mechanism in more detail, let's first define what is quantum tunneling.